Camley Street Natural Park

 Camley Street Natural Park is an urban nature reserve in St Pancras in central London and within the London Borough of Camden.
 It is a local nature reserve.

 The park was closed to the public for reconstruction in December 2017 and reopened in September 2021.

 Description

 Comprising 0.8 ha of land on the banks of the Regent's Canal – by St Pancras Lock and adjoining St Pancras Basin, the park is both a sanctuary for wildlife and an educational centre, forming "a lovely oasis".

 It is run by the London Wildlife Trust.
 A visitors' centre caters for casual visitors and school parties, though tours must be booked.

 In shape the park is a narrow strip of land bounded by the canal, Camley Street and Goods Way.
 The entrance is through an ornate gate on Camley Street.

 Admission to the park is free.
-Its opening hours and days change with the funding it is able to win.
+It is open daily.

 Ecology

 A variety of habitats co-exist in the park's small environs, including wetlands, meadow and woodland, which attract insects, amphibians, birds, and at least six species of mammal.